what is performance fee

 The Sweet Spot: Finestel’s Customizable Performance Fee Structure

 As already demonstrated in the table above, most copy trading platforms have predetermined performance fees.
 Some use AUM as a benchmark of how much to charge, while others use fixed percentages.
-Then, there is Finestel, with its fully customizable performance fees.
-As an asset manager using Finestel’s white-label service, you can set your own PF structure.
+Then, there is Finestel, with its fully customizable PF structure.
+Finestel’s white-label service guides you on how to set up a crypto fund, which includes setting your own PF.

-This customization allows asset managers to set performance fees adjusted to their goals, trading strategies, and even their clients’ preferences.
+Finestel’s wide range of customization options allows asset managers to set performance fees adjusted to their goals, trading strategies, and even their clients’ preferences.
 Therefore, we can justifiably call Finestel’s PF structure the “sweet spot” as you decide what is suitable for your business.

 Regulatory Considerations for Performance Fees